An important step in the analysis of any dataset is Exploratory Data Analysis (EDA), including the graphical display of data.

 The objectives of this lesson are:

-Let us take a look at an example.
+Let us take a look again at the nutrition data.
 In 1985, the USDA commissioned a study of women’s nutrition.
 Nutrient intake was measured for a random sample of 737 women aged 25-50 years.
 The following variables were measured:

 Using Histograms we can: